svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_interactive_topic_explorer.md

 ### Advanced Tips

-1. **Zooming In/Out on Information**: Adjust the level of thematic detail as needed.
+1. **Zooming In/Out on Topic Depth**: Adjust the level of thematic detail as needed.

 One of the biggest superpowers of LLMs, is that you can zoom in/out in the abstraction level to help you digest information more gradually.